nizzaneela/Programming_error_explanation/README.md

-Noise and another error inflate the corrected Bayes factors.
+Another error inflates the corrected Bayes factors.

 The simulated phylogenies are pruned to remove short-lived basal lineages.
-The code in the script [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) fails to correctly implement the method described in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
-Longer-lived basal lineages are removed that, according to the text, should be retained.
+The code to do this fails to correctly implement the method described in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf), and removes longer-lived basal lineages that, according to the text, should be retained.

-The effect on the Bayes factors is smaller than the standard error, but the standard error is relatively large - around ± 1.

-Resampling the last stochastic phase of the simulations produces a distribution of Bayes factors centered around 3.6-3.7.
+Resampling the last stochastic phase of the simulations using the correct implementation produces Bayesa distribution of Bayes factors centered around 3.3.

 Correcting [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) shifts the distribution of the resampled Bayes factors to around 3.3.